Re-posting this from one of my first English soccer trips, back in January 2014:

 I can’t thank you enough for taking the time to put up those clips – it was absolute mayhem in our end when we scored(well for most of the game to be honest), and it was great to see how it looked from your viewpoint.
 I love watching crowd reactions when a really important goal goes in (especially when it’s for the team i support).
 Although the game was on TV, they didn’t show so much footage of our end, where all the action and singing was so it was great to see your clips.

 One last word on camera angles.
 That last person is right that the TV coverage only briefly mentioned, and never really showed, the Sunderland fans.
-There was one highlight package that showed Sir Alex Ferguson who, in addition to looking really bummed, was clearly looking off to his right, at the Sunderland fans!
+There was one highlight segment that showed Sir Alex Ferguson who, in addition to looking really bummed, was clearly looking off to his right, at the Sunderland fans!
 They were the most amazing thing that happened at Old Trafford that night.

 So, to all my fellow Mackems, thank you so much!
 You’ve made my trip, and I am glad I did a little something, through perfect timing, to help you remember one of those joyful moments.
 And maybe I’ll see you in Trafalgar Square before the Final!